Case study · custom software

 None of these were code-level problems we could engineer around.
 They were runtime-level constraints.
 Trying to ship them inside the browser would have produced four watered-down versions of features that needed to be sharp.

-One week to choose the pivot.
+A focused week to choose the pivot.

 Path 1 — Push the web-app harder.